Skip to content

 The Verdict

-For most Australian dog owners in 2026, the Telescopic Folding Dog Ramp at $199 is the right buy.
+For most Australian dog owners in 2026, the Telescopic Folding Dog Ramp is the right buy.
 It's the most versatile, the easiest to live with day-to-day, and handles 90% of dog-and-vehicle combinations comfortably.

 Browse the full dog ramps collection at Ramped Up → — every ramp backed by Australian warranty, our best-price guarantee, and fast nationwide delivery.